Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 4. When registering actors to watch with `getContext().watch()` we receive regular `Terminated` messages.

 By storing more information about current running tasks, supervisors can be more verbose about failing tasks but we didn’t bother for simplicity.
 Notice that we use this `Terminated` approach when we want to track which actor failed.
-If we don’t care about the specific actor, the `SupervisorStrategy` also provides hooks.
+If we don’t care about the specific actor, the `SupervisorStrategy` also provides hooks for our logic.

 ## Conclusion